×

 We asked foreigners in Ghana what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Ghana, rental properties typically include a refrigerator, stove, and washing machine.
 Other common appliances may include a microwave, air conditioner, and water heater.
-Depending on the property, some landlords may also provide additional appliances such as a dishwasher, clothes dryer, or water purifier," said an expat in Ghana.
+Depending on the property, some landlords may also provide additional appliances such as a dishwasher, clothes dryer, or water purifier," said one expat living in Ghana.

 About the Author